Seattle man pleads guilty to assaulting police during Jan. 6 insurrection at U.S. Capitol

 In exchange, prosecutors will go along with a sentencing recommendation of between 46 and 57 months.
 The agreement notes that Thompson has a number of convictions for minor crimes such as public intoxication, driving without a license and theft.

-At least nine others from Washington state have been charged in connection with alleged participation in the insurrection.
+At least eight others from Washington state have been charged in connection with alleged participation in the insurrection.
 That list includes: Tyler Sleaker, 39, of Federal Way; Daniel Lyons Scott, 27, a former Arlington resident; Joseph Elliot Zlab, 51, of Lake Forest Park; Mark Leffingwell, 51, of Seattle; Ethan Nordean, 30, who lives near Auburn; Jeffrey Grace, 61, of Battle Ground; Taylor Johnatakis, 38, of Kingston; and Marc Bru, 41, of Vancouver.

 According to documents filed in U.S. District Court in Washington, D.C., Thompson and others had jammed a tunnel leading into the Capitol building and were pushing up against officers trying to keep them out.